Tamworth, New South Wales: Climate

-Tamworth has a warm climate with hot summers and mild winters.
+Tamworth has a subtropical climate with hot summers and relatively cool winters.
 It is included in the rainfall records and weather forecast region of the North West Slopes or the North West Slopes and Plains division of the Bureau of Meteorology forecasts.
 Under the Köppen climate classification scheme, Tamworth has a humid subtropical climate (Cfa).

 Temperatures exceed 35 C on around 20–25 days a year, but over the past few years have exceeded this number substantially.
 The average maximum temperature in summer is 33 C, and the average minimum approximately 18 C, the mean annual rainfall is 673.2 mm.
 Winters are mild and sometimes even warm by day, and cool to cold by night.
 Daytime temperatures average around 16-17 C and occasionally make it to 20, and overnight minima average 3 C. On 12 January 2013, Tamworth recorded a new record maximum of 42.5 C, eclipsing the previous record by 0.5 of a degree, but only a year later, on 3 January 2014, this record was broken by almost 3 degrees, with a new record maximum of 45.1 C. This record has since been broken with a maximum of 45.9 C recorded, during a significant heatwave, on 12 February 2017.

 Rainfall is experienced all year round, with summer storms providing occasional heavy downpours.
 Tamworth's rainy season, in the early months of a new year (particularly January) can result in major flooding.
 Snow is very rare in Tamworth, but does occasionally occur in the surrounding higher villages such as Nundle (although far from reliable).
 Frosts are frequent and often severe.
 On 28 and 29 November 2008, Tamworth, Gunnedah, and the surrounding area received torrential rain that caused severe flooding and led to the area being declared a natural disaster area.

 Demographics

-According to the 2016 census of Population, 41,006 people were in Tamworth urban area.
+According to the 2021 census of Population, 43,874 people were in Tamworth urban area.